developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/setup/index.md

 **Device Selection -** permits selection of the device camera or the default scanning device set by the system.

 **Template selection -** sets a SimulScan Template for the Profile being configured.
-Custom Templates installed in the `/enterprise/device/settings/datawedge/` directory on the device will appear along with the following four templates included with DataWedge:
+Custom Templates installed in the `/enterprise/device/settings/datawedge/` directory on the device will appear along with the four templates included with DataWedge (listed above).

-* **Default-DocCap+Optional-Barcode.xml -** captures the form as an image and optionally decodes a barcode if present on the form.
-This is the default form if none is selected.

-* **Default-DocCap+Required-Barcode.xml -** captures the form and decodes any available barcode.

-* **Default-One-Barcode.xml -** decodes a single barcode in the form and returns a single data region as the output.

-* **Default-Two-Barcodes.xml -** decodes two barcodes in a form and returns the data as two data regions.

-**Region separator -** is used to configure a separator character for SimulScan text-region data.
+**Region separator -** used to configure a separator character for SimulScan text-region data.
 When multiple text regions exist, the region separator will be inserted between the data strings from each region on the acquisition form.
 Region separators can be used with the Keystrokes Plug-in Action key character setting (see below) to dispatch SimulScan region data to separate text fields.

-**Possible values**:
+**Region Separator possible values**:

-* None (default)
+* **None** (default)
-* Tab
+* **Tab**
-* Line feed
+* **Line feed**
-* Carriage return
+* **Carriage return**

 **SimulScan Capture Rules**:

 * **Text captured through SimulScan is concatenated** into a single string, and processing is performed on that string.
 * **If the Barcode Input Plug-in is enabled** in a Profile, enabling SimulScan in that Profile will cause the Barcode Input Plug-in to be disabled.
 * **Barcode, OCR and OMR regions are considered text regions**.
 When using keystroke output and IP output, only text-region data will be dispatched to the foreground application or the remote server.
 * **Picture-region data** can be retrieved only through the Intent Output Plug-in.

 **SimulScan is now ready for use**.